Ed-Fi-Exchange-OSS/Meadowlark/eng/deploy/azure/README.md

 ### Enable Logging

+To save the logs to a file, for a summarized result, set the flag `SAVE_LOG_TO_FILE` to true, which will create a `meadowlark.log` file with the logs.

-To enable logging, we need to send the logs to _Log Analytics_
+For a production deployment, it's recommended to send the logs to _Log Analytics_, with the following steps:

 ```Shell
   # Create workspace